Frequently Asked Questions

 Will people have access to the park during construction?

-Will I be able to hear the construction if I live nearby or am in upper park?
+Will I be able to hear the construction if I live nearby or am in Upper Park?

 The loudest activity will be when rock drills are used.
 These can produce sounds up to 120 decibels at a distance of 1 meter, which is about as loud as a gas-powered chainsaw.
 Additionally, rock drills use a compressor that produces sound up to 76 decibels.
 The combination of both the rock drill and the compressor will not amplify the loudness of construction noises.
-This is because if two sound levels differ by 10 decibels or more, the combined sound pressure level is equal to the higher sound pressure level; the lower sound level will not increase the higher sound level.
-[5] The use of rock drills will be also temporary, only used over one to two summer construction seasons.
-Visitors to Upper Park during this time, may experience intermittent construction noises and will be most noticeable if you are recreating near Iron Canyon.
+This is because if two sound levels differ by 10 decibels or more, the combined sound pressure level is equal to the higher sound pressure level; the lower sound level will not increase the higher sound level.[9]
+The use of rock drills will also be temporary, only used over one to two summer construction seasons.
+Visitors to Upper Park during this time may experience intermittent construction noises, and will be most noticeable if you are recreating near Iron Canyon.
 If you are up on the trails along the rims of Bidwell Park or further up or downstream of the site, construction noises will be greatly reduced and may even be imperceptible.

 How do we know this?
 Sound attenuation, the decrease in decibels over distance, follows Geometric Spreading principles.
 For a localized point sound source such as a rock drill, each doubling of distance away from the source leads to a 6-decibel reduction.
-Ground absorption adds an additional sound attenuation value of 1.5 decibels.
+Ground absorption adds sound attenuation value of 1.5 decibels.
 This makes for a total of 7.5 decibel decrease for each doubling of distance.[5]
 For this project, a 120-decibel noise level created by a rock drill will be at 60 decibels (as loud as a normal conversation) at 0.15 miles from the source.
 This does not take into consideration atmospheric effects (which can increase or decrease attenuation) and sound shielding by natural features (i.e., reduction of sound by the canyon walls).
 However, Geometric Spreading and Ground Absorption principles can be used as a general guideline when discussing noise effects of this project.

 How will construction impact visitor experience?

-We understand construction activities may hamper visitors’ enjoyment of nature; however, these activities are necessary for the project to be successful and will be temporary.
+We understand construction activities may hamper visitors’ enjoyment of nature; however, these activities are necessary for the project to be successful and will only be temporary.
 Recreation will be temporarily disturbed, as people not associated with the project will be unable to access the project site during construction.
 Increases in noise from the operation of construction equipment could also result in short-term adverse impacts to recreational activities in the area surrounding the project site.
-However, moderate long-term benefits for recreationists arise from minor adverse effects [6].
-This is because fishway projects such as Iron Canyon Fish Passage Project may increase recreational and nature-viewing opportunities due to the greater positive ecological effects that these types of projects have for those that visit the area.
+However, moderate long-term benefits for recreationists arise from minor adverse effects.[10]
+This is because fishway projects such as Iron Canyon Fish Passage Project may increase recreational and nature-viewing opportunities due to the greater positive ecological benefits that these types of projects have for those that visit the area.

 What other plant and animal species are being considered in this project?